 Lisa graduated from UCLA with a major in political science and attended UC Hastings College of the Law, where she was executive managing editor of the Hastings Law Journal.

-In her spare time, Lisa enjoys discovering new podcasts, politics, and travelling.
+In her spare time, Lisa enjoys discovering new podcasts, politics, and traveling.